airalab/robonomics.network/content/posts/geck-1.md

 "Let's remove the part about nuclear winter and imagine that a new generation of people emerges from shelters to create new forms of cooperation and neighborliness.
 This is a complex challenge that has rarely been undertaken anywhere on Earth.
 Throughout history, aside from the struggle for freedom seen in the free cities of Europe in the distant past, events surrounding Hong Kong's special status, and perhaps the social experiment in Copenhagen known as Christiania, there are few examples of societies that have lasted beyond a single generation.
 Why do I believe there is a chance now?"

-## Web3 is changing the rules of the game on the arena of public institutions.
+## Web3 is changing the rules of the game on the arena of public institutions

 My personal analysis of the history of forming small communities, network structures, and attempts to create sovereign states anywhere on planet Earth shows that the greatest challenge lies in providing new communities with basic social rights and responsibilities, as well as establishing key public institutions.
 It is not so much about having a strong government capable of creating numerous sub-legal acts, but rather ensuring the preservation of civil relations acts, property ownership registries, and guaranteeing the fulfillment of obligations by the parties involved.
 These are crucial functions that should be integrated into any human community, no matter how small.
 Of course, this applies to situations when you are thinking about how this community will live in 20 or 40 years.